 (G) Voting in Executive Committee meetings shall be in person only and voting by proxy shall not be permitted.

 (H) Members of the Committee not physically present in the county at the time of the meeting may participate in any meeting through use of conference telephone or similar equipment.

-(J) The Executive Committee and/or Chairman may appoint ad hoc committees from time to time as necessary for the fulfillment of the Committee’s responsibilities.
+(J) The Executive Committee and/or Chair may appoint ad hoc Committees from time to time as necessary for the fulfillment of the Committee’s responsibilities.

 (3) Political Outreach

 (c) San Mateo Association of Republican Elected Officials